SoftUni/Programming-Basics-Book-Java-EN/chapter-05-loops-exam-problems.md

 Test your solution here: [https://judge.softuni.org/Contests/Practice/Index/656#3](https://judge.softuni.org/Contests/Practice/Index/656#3).

-## Task: Division without remainder
+## problem: Division without remainder

 There are **n whole numbers** given in the range of [**1 … 1000**].
 From them, some **percentage p1 is divisible without remainder by 2**, **percentage p2** is **divisible by 3 without remainder**, **percentage p3** is **divisible by 4 without remainder**.
 Write a program that calculates the percentages of p1, p2 and p3 and prints them out.
 **Example:** We have **n = 10** numbers: 680, 2, 600, 200, 800, 799, 199, 46, 128, 65.
 We get the following distribution and visualization: